diannne/Color2Gray/README.md

-sobel-mpi
+Color2Gray
 =========

-This repo contains the Sobel filter using MPI.
-This project belongs to Venegas Munoz Carlos and Navarro Palos Carlos Eduardo.
+This repo contains the C++/MPI distributed version of the algorithm described by Gooch et al. at http://www.cs.northwestern.edu/~ago820/color2gray/color2gray.pdf.